Professional Reviews

 • And more…

-That said, if you want to block unwanted apps, enforce app time limits, or view your child’s location in real-time, FamiSafe is an ok choice.
-Most of its features are good, It’s easy to use, and all of its plans offer a good value.
+But overall, FamiSafe is a good parental control app if you want to block unwanted apps, enforce app time limits, or view your child’s location in real time.
+Most of its features are good, it’s easy to use, and all of its plans offer a good value.

 Web Content Filtering